Our Favorite Mountain Bike Destinations In The US

 Another fun area to check out is the La Tierra Trails.
 This area is an interconnected system of trails with plenty of fun and flowy trails and even some jump lines.
 From kids and beginner riders to advanced riders who love the freeride style, there's something here for everyone.

-The Santa Fe area has all sorts of trails with varying terrain so it’s a good idea to make sure you and your bike are prepared before you find yourself on the trail with a flat and no way to fix it.
-If you need to grab some supplies or make repairs, stop by The Broken Spoke bike shop to get you squared away.
-You can also check out their trail reports page for the latest conditions.
+The Santa Fe area has all sorts of trails with varying terrain, so it's a good idea to make sure you and your bike are prepared before you find yourself on the trail with a flat and no way to fix it.
+If you need supplies or repairs, stop by the Broken Spoke bike shop to get squared away.

 Difficulty: All levels